kriskowal/q-io/README.md

 `read` is a shortcut for opening a file and reading the entire contents into memory.
 It returns a promise for the whole file contents.
-By default, `read` provides a string decoded from UTF-8.
-With the bytewise mode flag, provides a `Buffer`.
+By default, `read` provides a buffer.
+With a specified charset, it produces a string.

 The options argument is identical to that of `open`.